NhiNguyen34/DS103.N21.KHDL/readme.md

 ## Baseline Results

 We established baseline performance on the unchallenged dataset (no blur, darkness, or noise) using mAP50 and mAP50:95 metrics.
 We then evaluated model performance under various challenging conditions and degrees of severity.

-We also analyzed the degradation in performance under severe challenges, particularly for YOLOv5, YOLOv8, and Faster R-CNN (Table 3).
+We also analyzed the degradation in performance under severe challenges, particularly for YOLOv5, YOLOv8, and Faster R-CNN.
 Overall, performance degradation ranged from 0.5% to 6%, with the highest variation observed in Faster R-CNN.

 ## Getting Started